How to Know When to Replace Your Patio Doors in Ketchum

 The right patio door can help your Ketchum home feel more spacious.
 And bring more natural light and fresh air inside.

-When it’s time to replace your door, you’ll start to notice a few signs.
-Like how the door looks and how it operates.
+When it’s time to put in a new door, you’ll start to notice a few signs.
+Like the door’s condition and how it operates.

-Our professionals at Pella of Ketchum can help you decide when it’s time for a new patio door.
-And help you find the ideal patio door for your home.
+Our professionals at Pella of Ketchum can help you determine when it’s time for a new patio door.
+And help you select the best patio door for your home.

 Door is Difficult to Open or Stuck

-Severe weather—rain, snow or even a lot of sun—can distort your door frame.
-This can cause your patio door to malfunction.
+Bad weather—rain, snow or even a lot of sun—can distort your door frame.
+This can make your patio door malfunction.

 Sliding Glass Doors